-FAA Approval: Also located on the inside panels on the bottom of the carrier.
+FAA Approval Label: Also located on the inside panels on the bottom of the carrier.

-A large sticker offering helpful installation advice is located at the back of the seat .
+A large label offering helpful installation advice is located on the back of the seat.

-Handle placement information is located on the handle, however the iGuard35 provided had handle graphics which were already rubbing off.
+Handle placement information is located on the handle, however the iGuard35 provided had handle labels which were already rubbing off.

 The iCoo iGuard35 has some nice features but seems to be lacking some finishing touches that we would expect of a premium car seat at this price point.
 The labels and graphics seemed like they could use some improvement, and some base changes would be welcome.

 The seat belt lockoff is quite nice, but the base needs a greater recline range.
 A different recline indicator might be easier to read.
 The rounded shell over the harness adjuster lever is a nice touch because the lever is more accessible but not in the way.
 However, while I appreciate the fabric covering, I found myself wishing that the cover fit a little better in this spot.

 The iGuard35 is a heavy carrier, but is easy to install without a base.
 It seems very comfortable for baby, and I think the insert is just enough to provide very small infants the support and boost they usually need.
 The tags on the harness make the seat easier to use, which is greatly appreciated. iCoo showed off some additional fashions at ABC Kids Expo 2015, and though I like the sleek two-tone version provided, I’m betting that the new fashions will prove to be very popular!